Bazooka (film)

 Bazooka is a 2025 Indian Malayalam-language action thriller film written and directed by Deeno Dennis in his directorial debut.
 It is produced by Yoodlee Films and Theatre of Dreams, starring Mammootty and Gautham Vasudev Menon.

-The project was initially reported in March 2018 as Dennis' debut film.
-He narrated the one liner to Mammootty, whom he had in mind who accepted to do the film, asked him to take time and write the entire script, and also persuaded Denno to direct the film.
+The project was initially reported in March 2018 as Deeno's debut film.
+He narrated the one liner to Mammootty, whom he had in mind who accepted to do the film, asked him to take time and write the entire script, and also persuaded Deeno to direct the film.
 The film was announced in April 2023 with the current title.
 Principal photography began by mid-May that year in Kochi and concluded in October 2024.
 It has music by Saeed Abbas, and Midhun Mukundan, cinematography by Nimish Ravi and Roby Varghese Raj, editing by Nishadh Yusuf and Praveen Prabhakar.

-Bazooka was released in theatres on 10 April 2025 and received negative reviews, and ended up being a box office bomb.
+Bazooka was released in theatres on 10 April 2025 and received negative reviews, and ended up being a box office failure.